SimonSchubert/YogaBase/README.md

  - Start guided sessions with customizable difficulty levels
  - Voice guidance with pose descriptions
  - Visual progress tracking during practice
+ - Streak and completion tracking

-## Technologies
+## License
- - HTML/CSS/JavaScript
- - Web Speech API for voice guidance
- - Responsive design
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
 Uses the Yoga API by Alexis Sri.